brianhill/bayesian-statistics/daily_schedule_term_3.md

 ### Week 13 &mdash; The Metropolis-Hastings Algorithm

 * Tuesday, Dec.
 3 &mdash; Study Chapter 15 to p.
 235 on Metropolis-Hastings &mdash;
 * Friday, Dec.
 6 &mdash; This is a good time to re-read Chapter 15 to p.
-229  &mdash; More directions for Friday are in the [Assignment for Friday](./assignments/AssignmentFor2024-12-06.nb.pdf) &mdash; See also [Monte Carlo Methods - Why Do They Work? - Part II](./resources/MonteCarloMethodsWhyDoTheyWork-II.nb.pdf) &mdash; Once we are satisfied that we understand Metropolis-Hastings, if there is time, we will start Gibbs sampling
+229  &mdash; More directions for Friday are in the [Assignment for Friday](./assignments/AssignmentFor2024-12-06.nb.pdf) &mdash; See also [Monte Carlo Methods - Why Do They Work? - Part II](./resources/MonteCarloMethodsWhyDoTheyWork-II.nb.pdf)

 ### Week 14 &mdash; The Gibbs Sampling Algorithm &mdash; Exam 3

 * Tuesday, Dec.
-10 &mdash; Gibbs Sampling (the GS in BUGS)
+10 &mdash; Our subject is Gibbs Sampling (the GS in BUGS), and I am *not* going to have you look at Donovan and Mickey Chapter 16, because they have obscured what is laughably simple &mdash; Instead, in class we'll go through my [Monte Carlo Methods - Why Do They Work? - Part III](./resources/MonteCarloMethodsWhyDoTheyWork-III.nb.pdf) (CURRENTLY A WORK IN PROGRESS) &mdash; More directions for Tuesday will be in the [Assignment for Tuesday - FORTHCOMING](./assignments/AssignmentFor2024-12-10.nb.pdf)
 * Friday, Dec.
-13 &mdash; Exam 3 (could be Tuesday, Dec.
-17 if we can't finish Gibbs Sampling before Dec.
-13)
+13 &mdash; Exam 3

-### Week 15 &mdash; A Realistic Application of Monte Carlo
+### Week 15 &mdash; A Realistic Application of Gibbs Sampling

 * Tuesday, Dec.
 17 &mdash; The Hepatitis B vaccination study